 - Chat with your family and friends about your blog topic.
 See if they have a perspective different from your own or if they’ve always wondered something about your blot topic that you’ve never thought about.
 Getting someone else’s perspective will get your brain thinking and get the ideas flowing.

 I’ve also created a great freebie to get you brainstorming ideas – you can print this out and refer back to it anytime for new ideas.
-Download it now by clicking below –
+Get it now by entering your info below –

 “How Do I Get This Idea Out Of My Brain” Blogger’s Block